benjick/meteor-telegram-bot/README.md

     https://api.telegram.org/bot123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11/setWebhook?url=https://yourmeteorsite.com/incomingTelegram

 Where `123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11` is the token you got from BotFather.
-The request has to be over https (Self-signed doesn't work for not, but the free cert from Cloudflare works)
+The request has to be over https (self-signed doesn't work for now, but the free cert from Cloudflare works)

 Now you can either set the environment variable `TELEGRAM_TOKEN` to your token or you can run `TelegramBot.token = 'MY_TOKEN_HERE'` on startup.